mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

         version: v3.8.2
 ```

-Further, Calico IPV4 pool CIDR can be set via `spec.kubernetes.networking.podSubnet` in `cluster.yaml` as shown below:
+Further, the Calico IPV4 pool CIDR can be set via `spec.kubernetes.networking.podSubnet` in `cluster.yaml`, as shown below:

 ```yaml
 spec: